 Concussion Testing

 All of our student-athletes playing lacrosse in our program this season will be emailed a link to take the ImPACT Baseline Concussion Test from home free of charge.
-Baseline Concussion testing is done every year as young brains at this age are developing and changing, so the results need to be kept up to date every year.
+Baseline Concussion testing is done every year as young brains at this age are developing and changing; so, the results need to be kept up to date every year.

 Please see below for information from Cedars Sinai Kerlan-Jobe Institute about concussions, the current baseline testing they are providing and why this is an important step for our athletes.
 If you or someone you know suspects they have a concussion, please immediately consult a physician for accurate diagnosis and care.